woodbask/TidyDataRepo/README.md

 Libraries inclusion
 ===================
 The only library included is sqldf.
+NOTE: The sqldf package MUST BE INSTALLED on the user's computer in R, prior to running the run_analysis.R.

 STEP 1 of Instruction: Merging the Test and Train datasets to create one dataset